Sandhya312/FA-Capstone/README.md

 - Bcrypt: A library for hashing and salting passwords.

 ## View Demo
-Check out the [live demo](https://fa-capstone-client.netlify.app/) of the FA-Capstone job portal.
+Check out the <a href="https://fa-capstone-client.netlify.app/" target="_blank">live demo</a> of the FA-Capstone job portal.

 ## Getting Started